Located in Santa Cruz, CA.

 To be honest, this vehicle is not a good vehicle to regularly be in

-stop-and-go traffic jams (like in Santa Cruz) mainly as it has a 5-speed, manual, truck style
+stop-and-go traffic jams because as it has a 5-speed, manual, truck style

 You will stand out (in a positive way) to a number of people with this